weizheng1910/practiceJournal/README.md

 As I am using the same POST request to create and update a journal entry, when the users is adding new recordings (with existing ones) , the data-type of the audio files will not be uniform in a POST request - existing recordings will be a URL link, whereas new recordings will be a Javascript File Object.
 To go around this, I came up with the solution of creating a conditional loop where it ignores the URL link and only insert new recordings into the journal entry.

 After the POST request is made, I want to be returned a JSON object of the current journal entry.
 As a journal entry consists of a 1TM relationship between the journal and the recording, I had to find a way to get a JSON object of a joint-query.
 I came across this [guide](https://buttercms.com/blog/json-serialization-in-rails-a-complete-guide) which allows me to do just this.
+I followed the documentation for active_model_serializers and was able to create a JSON object of the joint query.
+Using this JSON object, I am then able to conveniently update the state of my Journal Component.
+I am thus able to update recordings, goals, and reflections without rerendering the whole application.

+Next key hurdle was to develop the functionality of uploading and displaying the music sheet.
+I was looking at the Cloudinary documentation where I came across a demo of the upload widget.
+Together with the react-pdf middleware I found, I synthesised the codes and successfully created the functionality.